A soluble model for synchronized rhythmic activity in ant colonies: Discussion

 The autocatalytic ant colony model generates periodic synchronized rhythms thanks to the synergy between two key components, viz. the activation of activatable inactive ants by active ants, whose strength is determined by the parameter $\beta$, and the rest period $\tau$ of inactive ants.
 None of these components alone can produce periodic solutions to the mean-field equations (\ref{a_det})-(\ref{s_det}) describing an ant colony of infinite size.
 In fact, on the one hand, Fig.\ \ref{fig:6} shows that there is a minimum value of the rest period $\tau_c > 0$ above which the periodic solutions appear, so that a sufficiently large rest period is a necessary condition for observing periodic synchronized rhythms in the model.
 On the other hand, Fig.\ \ref{fig:8} shows that for small values of $\beta$, which correspond to large values of $\alpha$, there are no periodic solutions to the mean-field equations, regardless of the value of the rest period $\tau$.
 As a matter of fact, this figure shows that the range of parameters for which the periodic solutions exist is very limited.
 We note that in the original simulations of the model using a colony of size $N=50$, unsynchronized activity was reported when the rest period $\tau$ was too short relative to the activity period ($1/\mu$) or when the activation coefficient $\beta$ was too low \cite{Goss_1988}.

 We emphasize that our only analytical evidence for considering the periodic solutions as stable limit cycles, i.e., when perturbed, the solution returns to the original periodic solution in the limit $t \to \infty$ and the periodic behavior is independent of the initial conditions, is the instability of the fixed-point solutions (the real part of the eigenvalues $\lambda$ given by Eq.\ (\ref{lamb1}) are positive).
 This contrasts with the periodic solutions of conservative systems, for which the real part of the eigenvalues of the community matrix are zero and the phase space trajectories are closed orbits depending on the initial conditions \cite{Murray_2007}.
-Since this evidence is certainly not conclusive, we complemented it with an extensive numerical study of the mean-field equations, which showed that when the fixed-point solutions are unstable, the periodic solutions are indeed the only attractors of the dynamics.
+Since this evidence is certainly not conclusive, we complemented it with an extensive numerical study of the mean-field equations using different initial conditions for the model parameters in the regions where the fixed-point solutions are unstable.
+The results showed that the periodic solutions are indeed the only attractors of the dynamics in these regions of the model parameters.